 Courts have ruled that Treaty5 and Aboriginal6 rights recognized in section 35 of the Constitution Act must be based on the reconciliation of pre-existing Indigenous societies with the assumed sovereignty of the Crown.
 However, reconciliation done this way only includes rights (pre-contact) from past generations, excluding present and future generations.7 It also excludes rights of the land vested in Indigenous Peoples.

-Without the Doctrine of Discovery, reconciliation will be between all of sovereign Immemorial rights (past, present, and future generations plus the land) and the Crown using Indigenous sovereignty, not Crown sovereignty, as the source of Indigenous rights.
+Without the Doctrine of Discovery, reconciliation will be between sovereign Immemorial rights (past, present, and future generations plus the land) and Crown rights using Indigenous sovereignty, not Crown sovereignty, as the source of Indigenous rights.